 Addie (above) is a fainting goat, which I learned from Bob is a goat with a hereditary condition that may cause her to stiffen or fall over when startled.
 Thankfully our presence didn’t startle her.

-The fir tree was a hit, at least when the goat crackers weren’t around. 😉
+The fir tree was a hit, at least when the goat crackers weren’t being offered. 😉

 Clearly, Julie and her goats adore each other.
 It was so heartwarming to see. 💕